microsoft/AdaptiveCards/docs/wwwroot/documentation/markdown/display/GettingStarted.md

 * UWP Windows/Xaml
 * WPF Windows/Xaml
 * Image renderer
-Over time, there may be more libraries available.

 ## Create an instance of your renderer
 The next step is to create an instance of the renderer library.